unixkiwi/rotorEncryption/README.md

 - -v/--verbose (not required) show logs
 - -l/--verbose_brute_force (not required) show all attempts of the bruteforce
 - -b/--brute_force (not required) bruteforce all keys of the alphabet
-- -e/--expected_word (required when bruteforce) stop when expected word is found
+- -e/--expected_word (not required) stop when expected word is found

 ## ToDo
 - [x] Arguments